Sylvain303/libido/usecase/command_line.md

 # libido command line use

+most of the listed command doesn't exist at all

 ```
 libido list     ==> list available top_level template names or repositories
 libido config   ==> show current config (libido.conf)